-This unit is a compulsory unit in the accounting major and expands the skill, knowledge and understanding students have gained in BFA201 Financial Accounting.
+This unit is a compulsory unit in the accounting major as part of the accredited program and expands the skill, knowledge and understanding students have gained in BFA201 Financial Accounting.
 It integrates the theory and practice of financial accounting in relation to combined business entities.
 Students will critically evaluate professional and ethical decision making while applying International Financial Reporting Standards to prepare consolidated accounts and group reports.
 The consideration of the issues and techniques in this unit enhances the skills students will need to perform effectively in the workplace as a financial accountant.

 |Unit name||Advanced Financial Accounting|

 Tasmanian School of Business and Economics

 |Hobart||Semester 2||On-Campus||Off-Campus||International International||Domestic Domestic|

 - Domestic students

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.